Raiibe/AppJS/README.md

 ## Installation & Using

-Clone the repository, then execute the following command lines in the project folder:
+Clone the repository and execute the following command lines in the project folder:

 - create a local server on port 8080